hapax/hapax.github.io/assets/spotit.md

 so that the form of $n$ is necessary, and $q + 1$ is one more than the number of symbols per card.
 Finally, you might ask about the $2$ in $2$-design.
-It turns out there is a generalisation called a $t$-design, where instead of having every pair appear $\lambda$ times, you have every
+It turns out there is a generalisation called a $t$-*design*, where instead of having every pair appear $\lambda$ times, you have every
-$t$-element subset of the alphabet of symbols appear on $\lambda$ cards.
+$t$-element subset of the alphabet appear on $\lambda$ cards.
-I won't say more about them, but just point out they exist and constitute an even broader generalisation of *Spot It!*.
+I won't say more about them, but just wanted to point out they exist and constitute an even broader generalisation.

 #### Double the dobble